This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Swimming With Bleached Hair

-Some looked fresh and others didn’t.
+Some locks looked fresh and others didn’t.

 Personally, I’ve never done it but it’s a great way to change up your look every now and then.

-The most common one I’ve seen is bleach blonde hair.
+The most common one I’ve seen is bleach-blonde hair.

 When you bleach your hair, you remove its natural color leaving it lighter than its normal shade.